dtaht/blog-cerowrt/content/post/selective_unprotect.md

 Modern TCPs are very aggressive, they'll recover.
 Believe me.

-Furthermore I worry that as we increase the aggregate sizes that retries will go up even further than they already have, and am certain as our networks get more dense and interference goes up that we're going to have more issues there.
-Worse, your typical retry is at a lower rate than the first attempt, which gives it even more latency... send another packet, later...
+Furthermore I worry that as we increase the aggregate sizes (as in 802.11ac)that retries will go up even further than they already have, and am certain as our networks get more dense and interference goes up that we're going to have more issues there.
+Worse, your typical retry is at a lower rate than the first attempt, which gives it even more latency... just send another packet, later...

 One of the reasons why I advocate for ECN support is that you cannot convince some people that packet loss is GOOD, thus having some way to